Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

 People of the past took great pleasure in aromatic plants.
 They have been used to make essential oils used for medical, therapeutic, and even magical purposes.

 Back before the invention of deodorant, aromatic plants were a mainstay of gardens.
 People gathered small sprigs of herbs and scented flowers to carry or wear to disguise unpleasant body smells.
 During the 18th century, the flowers used for English bouquets were chosen primarily with scent in mind.

-A common belief held that the perfume of aromatic flowers and plants could ward off infectious disease.
-Women carried small bouquets called a nose-gay or tussie-mussie.
+A common belief held that the perfume of aromatic flowers and plants could ward off infectious diseases.
+Women carried a small bouquet called a nose-gay or tussie-mussie.
 Scented flowers became so popular; they were worn in the hair or tucked into clothing at the neckline and waist.

 Today many flowers grown for the floral industry have so little scent that there are scented spikes to add to a floral arrangement.

 - Linden trees have a powerful yet sublime scent when they flower in summer.
-They hauntingly beautiful fragrance can be detected at some distance.
+Their hauntingly beautiful fragrance can be detected at some distance.
 However, Lindens are known to attract bees.
 They also can create a mess of sticky sap, so do not plant a Linden near parking areas.

 - Cedar trees offer a subtle and soothing scent and come in a wide variety of shapes and forms.
 The evergreen nature of a cedar also provides year-round visual interest to your yard.
 The Hinoki cedar has attractive, flat sprays of foliage and a delightful lemon-like aroma.

 - Fir trees, particularly balsam fir, provide the wonderful perfume we associate with Christmas.
 Balsams are best grown in cool northern areas and do not do well in hot climates.
 Firs grow in an attractive conical shape and are the quintessential Christmas tree.